• Skip to primary navigation

 • Fill the heated jars with green beans and pour the cooking liquid over the beans.
 Leave a 1” headspace.
 Slide a rubber or plastic spatula around the edges to remove all air bubbles, and fill with additional liquid if necessary.

-• If you’d like to add salt, add ½ tsp per pint or 1 tsp per quart.
+• If you’d like to add salt, add ½ teaspoon per pint or 1 teaspoon per quart.

 • Wipe the rims of the jars and affix warm lids.
 Screw the rings on tightly.